European Journalism Centre Announces Winners Of The 2024 Climate Journalism Award

+The EJC is proud to announce the winners of the 2024 Climate Journalism Award, recognising exceptional reporting that addresses climate change and its effects.

+The goal of the award is to celebrate climate journalism and to encourage journalists to prioritise reporting on climate-related issues.”

-Copenhagen, Denmark - October 10, 2024 – The European Journalism Centre (EJC) is proud to announce the winners of the 2024 Climate Journalism Award, recognising exceptional reporting that addresses climate change and its effects.
+- Lars Boering, Director EJCCOPENHAGEN, DENMARK, October 11, 2024 /EINPresswire / -- The European Journalism Centre (EJC) is proud to announce the winners of the 2024 Climate Journalism Award, recognising exceptional reporting that addresses climate change and its effects.
 The award ceremony took place at the News Impact Summit in Copenhagen, celebrating the best in innovative and impactful climate journalism.

 The winners in each category are: